 Employment Outlook and Salary

 One option for sales assistants is to work in the brokerage field.
-Brokerage clerks may see a 4% increase in job opportunities over the 2012-2022 decade, as reported by the BLS.
-Individuals in this profession earned an average salary of $50,120 in 2014, according to the BLS.
+Brokerage clerks are expected to see a 9% increase in job opportunities over the 2014-2024 decade, as reported by the BLS.
+Individuals in this profession earned an average salary of $51,640 in 2015, according to the BLS.

 Continuing Education Information